Aligning Neural Machine Translation Models: Human Feedback in Training and Inference: Aligning MT with Reward Models

-Considering the previous equation, and assuming $C_{M_\mathrm{QE}}$ as the computational cost of evaluating a candidate translation with QE metric, $M_\mathrm{QE}$, we obtain the final computational cost of finding the best translation from $N$ candidate translations as $O(N \times C_{M_\mathrm{QE}})$.
+$N$-best reranking \eqref{NBESTRR} employs a reference-free metric, $M_{\textsc{qe}}$, to reorder a set of $N$ candidate translations, denoted as $\bar{\mathcal{Y}}$, and selects the candidate with the highest estimated quality score as the final translation, $\hat{y}_{\textsc{rr}}$, Considering the previous equation, and assuming $C_{M_\mathrm{QE}}$ as the computational cost of evaluating a candidate translation with QE metric, $M_\mathrm{QE}$, we obtain the final computational cost of finding the best translation from $N$ candidate translations as $O(N \times C_{M_\mathrm{QE}})$.

 MBR decoding, in contrast, relies on a reference-based metric and chooses the candidate that has the highest quality when compared to other possible translations (in expectation).
 We define $u(y^*, y)$ as the utility function, quantifying the similarity between a hypothesis $y\in\mathcal{Y}$ and a reference $y^* \in \bar{\mathcal{Y}}$.
 In our context, the utility function is represented by either BLEU or COMET.
 Therefore, MBR decoding can be mathematically expressed as